-Jessica Molitor is the Vice President of the Maternal Alloimmunization Foundation.
+Jessica Molitor is the President of the Maternal Alloimmunization Foundation.
 Jessica is the chair of the foundation.
-She has been married to her husband, Jon, for the last 26 years and is a mother to ten.
+She has been married to her husband, Jon, for the last 27 years and is a mother to ten.
 She also has one grandchild.
 Jessica has been in the alloimmunized world for the last twenty years, ever since antibodies were discovered in her fourth pregnancy.
-After having several alloimmunized pregnancies and walking through four of those without the support of other families she was blessed fourteen years ago to find and then be involved in a world wide support group.
+After having several alloimmunized pregnancies and walking through four of those without the support of other families she was blessed twelve years ago to find and then be involved in a world wide support group.
 Jessica has a desire to support families as they walk through the difficulties of maternal alloimmunization and hemolytic disease of the newborn.

 Rhi Wallace is the acting board Secretary for Maternal Alloimmunization Foundation.
 She lives in Alaska with her four children and is the co-owner Odyssey Family Practice.
 Rhi has had one pregnancy that was affected by maternal alloimmunization and hemolytic disease of the fetus and newborn.
 Rhi has been a member of our worldwide patient support groups for six years providing support and insight to families as they navigate pregnancy with antibodies.
 Before moving to Alaska, Rhi attended University the Sciences in Philadelphia where she received a Bachelor’s of Science in Health Science.
 Rhi also represents Maternal Alloimmunization Foundation on the National Patient Safety Board Coalition.